10 Electrical Repairs Signs

-Electrical surges are usually a result of many factors such as damage of power lines, lightning strikes, bad electrical wiring system in your house and faulty appliance.
+Electrical surges are usually a result of many factors, such as damage of power lines, lightning strikes, bad electrical wiring system in your house and faulty appliances.
 Even though actual surges last for a microsecond, if they occur frequently, they are likely to damage the connected electrical appliances.
-It is therefore important to contact an electrician to identify the source of the problem and do the necessary repairs.
+It is therefore, important to contact an electrician to identify the source of the problem and do the necessary repairs.

 New appliances might produce funny odours after pouring them up for the first few times.
 However, any odd smell that comes from an outlet might be an indication of an electrical problem.
 Turn off the connected appliances and do not use them until a qualified electrician checks it out.
 If the breaker panel or fuse box has weird odours, seek the assistance of an electrician immediately.